pooltogether/v4-draw-results/README.md

 The structure is `./chainId/<prizeDistributorAddress>/draw<drawId>/*.json`

 The file structure is according to Prize Distributor address (not by Ticket) is because a Ticket can mave multiple associated Prize Distributors.
+NOTE: The use of lower case strings for addresses.

 For example: